 Riverland Conservancy, Inc. is a charitable organization as described in section 501(c)(3) of the Internal Revenue Code and a private operating foundation under section 509(a) of the Internal Revenue Code.

-- The Merrimac Preserve encompasses more than 1,700 acres of forest, prairie, savanna, wetlands and streams in south-central Wisconsin.
+- The Merrimac Preserve encompasses more than 1,600 acres of prairie, savanna, wetlands and streams in south-central Wisconsin.

 - The preserve provides an integral wildlife corridor between the Baraboo Bluffs and the Wisconsin River.